 - Member, Law Society of British Columbia

-- Member of the Executive (Secretary), and Chair of the BC PNP Subsection, Immigration Section, Canadian Bar Association (BC)
+- Member of the Executive (Vice-President), Immigration Section, Canadian Bar Association (BC) (2013-)

 - Author, Sponsorship Bars and Conditional Permanent Residency: Coming Soon to the Spousal Sponsorship Program?, UNB Law Journal, VOL. LXII, 2011.